SKrotkih/SimpleOrganizer/README.md

 - extension
 - today widget
 - all database function are in the DataBaseKit.framework.
-- make phone call via FaceTime.
+- make phone call via FaceTime and by Phone.
 - undo for task edit data

 Were applied the following design patterns: